hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-bridge-component.md

 }
 ```

-This will ensure that when our web app runs inside a Turbo Native client, a `.turbo-native` class will be added to the `<html>` element in our page, but we're not doing anything yet with it.
+This will ensure that when our web app runs inside a Hotwire Native client, a `.turbo-native` class will be added to the `<html>` element in our page, but we're not doing anything yet with it.
 Let's create a custom Tailwind CSS modifier that will allow us to make things behave differently when the `.turbo-native` class is present in the document.

 To do that, open the `tailwind.config.js` file in the root of your Laravel app and make the following changes: